MystenLabs/walrus-docs/docs/usage/web-api.md

   }
 }
 ```

 The information returned is the content of the [Sui blob object](../dev-guide/sui-struct.md).

-When the aggregator finds a blob with the same blob ID it returns a `alreadyCertified` JSON
+When the aggregator finds a certified blob with the same blob ID and a sufficient validity period,
-structure:
+it returns a `alreadyCertified` JSON structure:

 ```sh
 $ curl -X PUT "http://ord-dnt-sto-00.devnet.sui.io:9000/v1/store" -d "some other string"